fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"If you don't have time to do it right, when will you have time to do it over?"</i>
+<i>"Success comes from knowing that you did your best to become the best that you are capable of becoming."</i>
 <br>
 <b>- John Wooden</b>
 </blockquote>